Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-4.md

 ## Create an Alias to the Activity

-Design Automation does not let you reference an Activity by its `id`.
-You must reference an Activity by an alias.
-Note that an alias points to a specific version of an Activity and not just the Activity itself.
+When you created an Activity earlier, you created version 1 of the Activity.
+You can create new versions of the Activity and make improvements with time.
+The `id` of an Activity alone is not sufficient to define which version of an Activity Design Automation must execute.
+You use an Alias for this purpose.
+You can think of an Alias as a tag that points to a particular version of an Activity.
+The version that an Alias points to can be changed as you develop more versions of a given Activity.

 To create an alias named `my_current_version`, which refers to version `1` of the `ListLayersActivity`: